idaholab/moose/modules/navier_stokes/doc/content/source/functormaterials/LinearFrictionFactorFunctorMaterial.md

 # LinearFrictionFactorFunctorMaterial

-!syntax description /FunctorMaterials/LinearFrictionFactorFunctorMaterial

 This class allows to compute the friction coefficient $W$ that is used
 as:

 !equation
 -\epsilon \nabla p = W \rho \vec{v}_I

-in the porous flow equations where all symbols have their common meaning.
+in the porous flow equations where all symbols have their common meaning (see [porous media equations](navier_stokes/pinsfv.md)) and we do not write all the other momentum equation terms.
 The friction factor is a diagonal tensor computed by:

 !equation